-Definition - a student is 'admitted' to the University when he or she has satisfied the University's entrance requirements or otherwise provided evidence of ability to achieve the required standard at entry and been accepted on to a programme of study

-Further information about admissions can be found in the Code of Practice at Appendix 5.
+Definition: a student is 'admitted' to the University when he or she has satisfied the University's entrance requirements or otherwise provided evidence of ability to achieve the required standard at entry and been accepted on to a programme of study.
+Further information about admissions can be found in the Postgraduate Research Degree Programmes Code of Practice: http://acreg.uwe.ac.uk/researchdegrees.asp.

-- K5.1R The Academic Board shall approve procedures governing the application, registration (including transfer of registration), supervision and examination of research students - K5.2P Faculties are responsible for selection and admission of students in accordance with approved faculty procedures and under delegated authority from Academic Board. - K5.3R Research may be proposed in any field of study where the proposal is capable of leading to scholarly work and to its presentation in a written thesis for assessment by appropriate examiners and provided that the University has the expertise and resources to offer supervision.
-For the professional doctorate, the research proposal must be capable of research-based enquiry involving the understanding or application and dissemination of knowledge within a defined professional context which might include the acquisition and development of skills in the chosen professional field - K5.4P The faculty shall normally identify an approved supervisor to act as Director of Studies and shall give preliminary consideration to the viability of the research proposal or collection of published works in the context of the faculty's existing research interests and resources prior to interviewing the candidate(s). - K5.5R All research proposals shall be considered for research degree registration on their academic merits without reference to the concerns or interests of any funding or sponsoring body - K5.6R Registration shall be subject to approval by the appropriate faculty committee of: - i the suitability of the candidate to undertake research and, for candidates for the professional doctorate, for applying such research to a defined area of professional practice - ii the candidate's command of the English language sufficient to complete the programme of work satisfactorily - iii the research topic; and - iv the director of studies and research facilities
+- K5.1R The Academic Board shall approve procedures governing the application, registration (including transfer of registration), supervision and examination of research students. - K5.2P Faculties are responsible for selection and admission of students in accordance with approved faculty procedures and under delegated authority from Academic Board. - K5.3R Research may be proposed in any field of study where the proposal is capable of leading to scholarly work and to its presentation in a written thesis for assessment by appropriate examiners and provided that the University has the expertise and resources to offer supervision.
+For the professional doctorate, the research proposal must be capable of research-based enquiry involving the understanding or application and dissemination of knowledge within a defined professional context which might include the acquisition and development of skills in the chosen professional field. - K5.4P The faculty shall normally identify an approved supervisor to act as Director of Studies and shall give preliminary consideration to the viability of the research proposal or collection of published works in the context of the faculty's existing research interests and resources prior to interviewing the candidate(s). - K5.5R All research proposals shall be considered for research degree registration on their academic merits without reference to the concerns or interests of any funding or sponsoring body. - K5.6R Registration shall be subject to approval by the faculty research degrees management committee of: - a. the suitability of the candidate to undertake research and, for candidates for the professional doctorate, for applying such research to a defined area of professional practice: - b. the candidate's command of the English language sufficient to complete the programme of work satisfactorily; - c. the research topic; and - d. the director of studies and research facilities. - K5.7P The process of selection and admission shall also: - a. identify the level of award for which the candidate is applying; - b. identify the mode, period and place of study;

-- K5.7P The process of selection and admission shall also: - i identify the level of award for which the candidate is applying - ii identify the mode, period and place of study - iii identify the form of the proposed submission and methods of assessment - iv consider the programme of related studies as necessary to ensure that the applicant will have the opportunity to acquire the skills needed to complete their proposed research effectively in accordance with K7 below - v consider any potential intellectual property right (IPR) issues - vi identify the nature of arrangements with any collaborating establishment ensuring that these are clearly defined and agreed in principle in writing, and include details of the applicant's use of facilities, data or other resources including advice and supervision - vii consider details of any adviser/s including qualifications, post held, place of work, research interest and previous supervisory experience - viii identify any likely need for confidentiality of research - ix consider any ethics procedures to be followed - K5.8R Applicants may apply to register full-time or part-time for programmes leading to the award of Masters by Research, Master of Philosophy, Doctor of Philosophy, Professional Doctorate.
+- c. identify the form of the proposed submission and methods of assessment; - d. consider the programme of related studies as necessary to ensure that the applicant will have the opportunity to acquire the skills needed to complete their proposed research effectively in accordance with K7; - e. consider any potential intellectual property right (IPR) issues - f. identify the nature of arrangements with any collaborating establishment ensuring that these are clearly defined and agreed in principle in writing, and include details of the applicant's use of facilities, data or other resources including advice and supervision; - g. consider details of any adviser/s including qualifications, post held, place of work, research interest and previous supervisory experience; - h. identify any likely need for confidentiality of research; - i. consider any ethics procedures to be followed. - K5.8R Applicants may apply to register full-time or part-time for programmes leading to the award of Master of Philosophy, Doctor of Philosophy, Professional Doctorate.
 Applications for DPhil are de facto part-time.